bratkartoffel/ts3idtools/README.md

   -i, --identity=STRING  Identity (Starts with a number followed by a 'V') -s, --secret           Also print out secret key (DO NOT SHARE THIS!)
   -v, --verbose          Enable debug output
+  -V, --version          Print version information

+WARNING: The secret key can be used to 'steal' your identity!
+Do not share this information with others!
 ```

 Example: